t94j0/AIRMASTER/README.md

 * Actively maintained
 * Bypasses captcha for [bluecoat.com](https://sitereview.bluecoat.com/sitereview.jsp) by using OCR because their captcha is shit
-* Plans for purchasing domain with Namecheap and GoDaddy
+* Purchase domain names straight from the console

 ## Installation